What To Do In Barcelona In The Rain

 Barcelona isn’t a very rainy town: when it’s raining in Barcelona, it usually doesn’t last long.
 Plus most of the time it rains at night, not really affecting your day activities.
 But eventually we might get longer and more intense storms (and locals are usually surprised at them and ask themselves what’s wrong with the weather, then, LOL).

-Here are my 5 BEST ideas for a rainy day in Barcelona:
+These are great ideas for what to do what to do on rainy day in Barcelona: